noiseprotocol/noise_spec/noise.md

 9.2.
 Indicating fallback
 ------------------------

-A typical fallback scenario for zero-RTT encryption will involve three different Noise handshakes:
+A typical fallback scenario for zero-RTT encryption involves three different Noise handshakes:

  * A **full handshake** is used if the initiator doesn't possess stored information about the responder that would enable zero-RTT encryption, or doesn't wish to use the zero-RTT handshake.